eth-sri/lmql/src/lmql/models/lmtp/README.md

     > JSON is formatted for readability, but is sent as a single line of text.

     The `TOKEN` message contains a list of tokens (for message efficiency) with fields as shown above.
-Each sent token is associated with a `stream_id` as previosly set by the client's `GENERATE` request.
+Each sent token is associated with a `stream_id` as previously set by the client's `GENERATE` request.

 ## Testing the Implementation